nacholupi/prouni-maps/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## FAQ

+### Do you need any help in the project?

+Yes, please!
+Pull requests are most welcome.
+On the wish list:

+- Unit tests.
+- Better output for failed tests.
+A diff of some sort would be great.